Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

-The impact of different sampling ranges in $\bar\phi$ space upon the precision of calculations on an ideal quantum computer (perfect gates), is shown in Fig.~\ref{fig:HOphiM}.
-The employed value of $\bar\phi_{\rm max}$ limits the overall precision of calculations as $\delta_{\tilde\phi}\rightarrow 0$ due to under sampling of the field at large values, which is suppressed by $\sim e^{-\phi^2/2}$ for a HO wavefunction.
-It also limits the precision of calculations for large values of $\delta_{\tilde\phi}$ because of under sampling of the field in momentum space.
+The impact of different sampling ranges in $\bar\phi$ space upon the precision of calculations with an ideal quantum computer (perfect gates), is shown in the left panel of Fig.~\ref{fig:HOphiM}.
+The employed value of $\bar\phi_{\rm max}$ limits the overall precision of calculations as $\delta_{\tilde\phi}\rightarrow 0$ (states per site $n_s\rightarrow \infty$) due to under sampling of the field at large $\bar{\phi}$, which is suppressed by $\sim e^{-\phi^2/2}$ for a HO wavefunction.
+The field truncation also limits the precision of calculations for large values of $\delta_{\tilde\phi}$ due to under sampling of the field in momentum space.
+In between these regimes, the NS saturation point is found---perceived as a simple discontinuity in the first derivative---where the position-space sample rate becomes sufficient to capture the structure of momentum-space.
+Tracking this saturation point with the gray band of Fig.~\ref{fig:HOphiM} shows a precision that increases exponentially in the number of states and thus double-exponentially in the number of qubits ($n_s = 2^{n_Q}$).
+The coefficients of this precision scaling are calculated to be~$\epsilon \sim (1.8(2)\times10^3)\ 2^{-2.234(4) n_s}$, which serves as a general estimate for qubit requirements to capture the low-energy Hilbert space of localized scalar fields.